Meet PBMS School Counselors

-The Guidance Director, ESE Specialist, and Grade Level Guidance Counselors seek to embrace a vision of a harmonious school environment.
+The School Counselor Director, ESE Specialist, and Grade Level School Counselors seek to embrace a vision of a harmonious school environment.
 Our major objective is to help lead students in a positive way, as well as to provide skills necessary to function successfully in a multicultural society.

 Personal/Social Counseling Helps Students: